 Won over by the grand idea of Norse Gods who walk among us, Beesley would later direct the first episode — and many more — of James Griffin /Rachel Lang comedy-drama The Almighty Johnsons.
 "I loved that idea of creating a fantasy piece that was, like Outrageous Fortune, still about a dysfunctional family," said Beesley in this video interview.
 He believes the show's uniqueness and edginess explain its keen international following.
 Beesley returned to the show in its third and final season, this time as producer, with the aim of making sure the show's complex mythology did not overwhelm its human elements.

-Other projects on Beesley's directorial CV include episodes of relationship comedy Nothing Trivial, kidult fantasy P.E.T Detectives, and rural medical drama Mercy Peak (starring Sara Wiseman).
+Other projects on Beesley's directorial CV include episodes of relationship comedy Nothing Trivial (including the first episode), kidult fantasy P.E.T Detectives, and rural medical drama Mercy Peak (starring Sara Wiseman).
 Earlier in his career he also helmed one-off stag night comedy Double Booking, starring the late Kevin Smith.

 One of his earliest screen projects was 1997 award-winner Back from the Dead: The Saga of the Rose Noelle.
-The documentary told the story of four men trapped for 119 days on the wreckage of a trimaran.
+The documentary told the story of four men trapped for 119 days on the wreckage of trimaran Rose Noelle.
 It was named best documentary at the 1997 NZ Film and TV Awards.

 Aside from New Zealand stories, Beesley has also directed for many internationally-funded fantasy shows filming downunder.
 The first was a 1995 adaptation of Jules Verne's Pacific Islands adventure Mysterious Island, for which Beesley helmed two episodes.